gualtar/gualtar.github.io/_posts/2019-11-01-Casablanca.md

 ![](https://live.staticflickr.com/65535/48997581252_6fc1562f6b_z.jpg)

-A souk is a traditional arabic market embedded in stone-walled narrow alleys.
-The people in the medina are craftmen living on selling their skills to visitors.
-The souk is the most dynamic and energic part of city with strick rules inside but no rules at all for guests to rely on.
+A souk is a traditional Arabic market embedded in stone-walled narrow alleys.
+The people in the medina are craftsmen living on selling their skills to visitors.
+The souk is the most dynamic and energetic part of city with strict rules inside but no rules at all for guests to rely on.

 People around the world are attracted to cities like Marrakesh and Fez for the souk experience of seeking and finding gems then bagaining for a good price.